EmreCenk/Remedy-HackThe6/README.md

 TO TEST THE APP, just clone this repo, make sure you have all the requirements found in requirements.txt and run main.py

-TO TEST THE AI, run raspberrypitest.py
+TO TEST THE AI RUNNING ON THE HARDWARE, run raspberrypitest.py